EmmitC/my-rap-website/README.md

 6. **Footer**:
    - Added some margin to the footer and improved text alignment for better readability.

 This should now work smoothly without conflicting styles.
-If you still encounter any specific issues, let me know!